greglook/vault/doc/indexing.md

 The full-text index provides a way to efficiently search for matches in text data.
 How blobs are selected to be stored in the full-text index is still to be determined.

-## Implementations

-Indexes can be implemented on many kinds of databases.
-Early support will probably consist of an in-memory implementation and later a SQLite3-backed index.